Contribute to the health care effort and start a caregiver career

-Caregivers have the unique opportunity and privilege of adding value and quality to a seniors life.
+Caregivers have the unique opportunity and privilege through a career to add value and quality to a seniors life.
 They also have a front row seat to our past and how we got to where we are today.

 It is a incredibly special position to be in and a great experience for both a private caregiver and senior to see from both sides how we are connected and why we are important to each other.